 - IWB Post

 “Many asexual people are non-sexual.
-However, not all asexual people are non-sexual and not all non-sexual people are asexual” says public health professional Dr. Pragati Singh.
+However, not all asexual people are non-sexual and not all non-sexual people are asexual” says public health professional Dr. Pragati Singh, who has been featured in BBC 100 Women list.
 Complicated as the entire idea sounds and actually is, it can be easily decoded through Pragati’s informative workshops specially designed to explain the nuances of sexuality and sexual identity.